If you appreciate this article, please click the g +1 button at the top to upvote it. Thank you!

 - Wind turbine.

-- Batteries for off-grid setups.
+- Batteries for off-grid systems.

 Grid-tie Wind Turbines (Net Metering)

 Grid-tie wind turbines are connected to and supply power to the electricity grid without batteries using a grid-tie inverter under a “net metering” scheme.
 The wind turbine would not directly power your house, but it would be used to offset your electricity consumption so that your electric bill can be lowered.
 This is not always permitted.
 Please contact your power company for more information.
-One significant advantage of such as setup is that you don’t have to use batteries.
+One significant advantage of such an arrangement is that you don’t have to use batteries.

 Should I Wind or Solar Power My Home?